joaoweissmann/DRSP-B/README.md

-# synthetic_instance_generator
+# projects_optimization
-A stochastic instance generator for the oil and gas exploration projects optimization problem
+A set of exact and heuristic algorithms for optimize the choice of best projects under some constraints